 The Regional Haze Rule (PDF file), issued by the U.S. Environmental Protection Agency in 1999 with updates issued in 2017 , calls for state, tribal, and federal agencies to work together to improve visibility in 156 national parks and wilderness areas known as Class I areas (Figure 2).
 The rule requires the state to consult with the EPA, the National Park Service, the U.S. Fish and Wildlife Service, the U.S. Forest Service, other states, and tribes.
 All interested parties will be able to comment on the proposed Regional Haze revision to the SIP.
 The national map of all 156 Class I areas is available from the National Park Service.

 Figure 2.
 Map of mandatory Class I federal areas in Texas and surrounding states

 Source: National Park Service Air Resources Division (adapted)

-Texas has two Class I areas located in the western part of the state: Big Bend National Park and Guadalupe Mountains National Park.
+Texas has two Class I areas: Big Bend National Park and Guadalupe Mountains National Park.
 On a clear day at Big Bend, visitors can see the detail of large objects over 100 miles away.
 On a hazy day, the view can be reduced to 30 miles.

 Use this web page to retrieve monthly summaries of hourly average data collected at Continuous Air Monitoring System (CAMS) 691 and to see photos.
 View monthly summaries of the hourly averages for all the pollutants and meteorological conditions measured by the TCEQ at a selected monitoring site.